Reviewing Trupanion (TRUP) and Its Rivals

 |2.64

 Trupanion currently has a consensus price target of $133.50, indicating a potential upside of 57.13%.
-As a group, “Hospital & medical service plans” companies have a potential upside of 0.01%.
-Given Trupanion’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Trupanion is more favorable than its peers.
+As a group, “Hospital & medical service plans” companies have a potential upside of 0.09%.
+Given Trupanion’s stronger consensus rating and higher probable upside, research analysts clearly believe Trupanion is more favorable than its competitors.

 Trupanion Company Profile (Get Rating)